 The game involves matching digital clocks with analog clock faces, but the exciting part is that the game is timed.
 Students tap the "Stop the Clock" icon at the bottom of the board when they finish matching the clock faces.
 Their playing time is displayed if they are correct, and if they are not correct, they receive a prompt to try again.
-Since I was teaching a small group, each student had a chance to come to the Smartboard and try to beat the best time.
+Since I was teaching a small group, each student had a chance to try to beat the best time.

 I opted to spend more time building a firm foundation with learning how to read an analog clock instead of moving on to something that would have confused them.
 Hopefully their teachers will work on this skill later in the year.
 These two games make great math centers to review the skills throughout the year.

 It seems silly, but I remember the moment when I realized why my students were having trouble telling time to the nearest 5 minutes.
 In order to do that, you need to know your 5 times tables!
 If the minute hand is pointing to the 8, you need to know that 5 x 8 is 40 without having to count on your fingers.
 I expected that students at the end of 3rd grade would know their 5's fluently - my mistake!
 So we stopped and did some times table drills just on the 5's and they did much better.
 It's just one more example of how lack of fluency with times tables can negatively impact other areas in math - and why I wrote Mastering Math Facts!
 I know 3rd grade teachers are probably giggling about my ah-ha moment because they've been through this experience time and again, but I just had to share! :-)

 So I survived my adventures teaching 3rd graders how to tell time!
 What are your best tips for teaching kids to tell time?
 Visit my Time and Measurement page on Teaching Resources for more freebies on this topic!